pulumi/pulumi-hugo/themes/default/content/docs/esc/other-integrations/docker.md

 ### Create an ESC environment with your Docker registry credentials

-ESC integrates with `docker` by exporting environment variables from an opened environment.
+ESC integrates with `docker` by setting command-line arguments with values from an opened environment.
 You can store login configuration securely with an ESC environment.
 This example stores the username and encrypted password directly in the environment, but you can also reference external secrets with [ESC providers](/docs/esc/providers/).

 ```yaml